ArceLopera/PHPRefresher/docs/Moodle/API/phpMoodlePersistent.md

 ### Key Components

 1. **Table Definition**:
-    - The `const TABLE` constant defines the name of the database table that this persistent class represents.
+    The `const TABLE` constant defines the name of the database table that this persistent class represents.
+While the persistent class is helpful for database interactions, it does not automatically fetch the properties from the database, nor does it create the tables.
+You will need to create the table yourself, as well as pointing the persistent to it.
+This can be done by defining the class constant TABLE.

+    ```php
+    /** Table name for the persistent. */
+    const TABLE = 'status';
+    ```
+    The table name must not contain the Moodle prefix.
+Also it is common practice to always refer to your table name using the constant.

 2. **Property Definitions**:
-    - The `define_properties()` method returns an array of fields that map to the columns in the database table.
+    The `define_properties()` method returns an array of fields that map to the columns in the database table.
 Each field is described by its type (e.g., `PARAM_TEXT`, `PARAM_INT`), default value, and other properties attributes.

 3. **Properties attributes**:
     - **type**